What to Eat With a Gluten and Dairy Sensitivity

 By the time I had graduated college and began my first job after graduation, I had recovered from my eating disorder, just in time for me to learn that I had hypothyroidism—an underactive thyroid that can cause several symptoms when not treated, such as slow metabolism, extreme fatigue, low mood and more.

-I was motivated to optimize my nutrition in preparation for pregnancy and breastfeeding, so I focused on veggies, fruits, organic lean protein and healthy fats.
+I was motivated to optimize my nutrition in preparation for pregnancy and breastfeeding, so I focused on vegetables, fruits, organic lean protein and healthy fats.
 And yes, I did eat some packaged foods while pregnant and breastfeeding.
 Because.
 Cravings.

 After my first child was born, I was no longer able to tolerate many of the foods I could eat previously, including foods that contained corn, gluten, soy and dairy.
 I realized I had a sensitivity to them—a sensitivity that may have been developing all along.
 My digestive system had hit its threshold, and it was talking to me.
 Literally.
-My food sensitives were showing up as fatigue (beyond the normal amount of new mama exhaustion), significant bloating and nausea.
+My food sensitives were showing up as fatigue (beyond the normal amount of new mom exhaustion), significant bloating and nausea.
 During my pregnancy with my second child, I became even more sensitive to these foods.

 Again, I went to a deeper layer of looking at what I was eating and making the connection to how I was feeling.
-Although I have now removed gluten, dairy and soy, and I emphasize whole, plant-based foods, this is still a process.
+Although I have now mostly removed gluten, dairy and soy, and I emphasize whole, plant-based foods, this is still a process.
 I continue to refine how I fuel.

-Over the last year, I have had significant amounts of organic bone broth to help provide me with deep nourishment, and I eat organic berries every day (usually blueberries) and healthy fats daily (which means there’s room for organic dark chocolate—always).
+Over the last year, I have had significant amounts of organic bone broth to help provide me with deep nourishment, and I eat organic berries every day (usually blueberries) and healthier fats daily (which means there’s room for organic dark chocolate—always).
 Just because these discoveries have worked for me doesn’t mean they’re optimal for you.
 So listen to your body.
 Notice how you feel when digesting a meal and after it has been digested.

 Practice It: Track What You Eat and How You Feel